DreamOfTheRedChamber/system-design-interviews/Cache.md

         - The token bucket allows for sudden increase in traffic to some extent, while the leaky bucket is mainly used to ensure the smooth outflow rate.
     - Cons:
         - When compared with token bucket, packet will be discarded instead of token.
+        - The leaky bucket is normally implemented using a background process that simulates a leak.
+It looks for any active buckets that need to be drained, and drains each one in turn.
+The naive leaky bucket’s greatest weakness is its “drip” process.
+If it goes offline or gets to a capacity limit where it can’t drip all the buckets that need to be dripped, then new incoming requests might be limited incorrectly.
+There are a number of strategies to help avoid this danger, but if we could build an algorithm without a drip, it would be fundamentally more stable.

 * Fixed window
     - Steps